Many Black and Mixed Heritage children wait longer to be adopted, or never secure a permanent home.

 Adoption support available

-Adoption has changed and is now more modern and inclusive that ever before, with lots of support available for those looking to adopt a child.
-There are close to 2,000 children waiting to be adopted in England and chances are, if you can provide a safe, stable, loving home, you can adopt.
+Adoption has changed and is now more modern and inclusive than ever before.
+There is lots of support available for those looking to adopt a child, throughout the adoption process, and after a child is placed with you.
+There are close to 3,000 children waiting to be adopted in England and chances are, if you can provide a safe, stable, loving home, you can adopt.
 Support services range from training and therapeutic support to peer groups and financial help.

 Adoption stories

-Hear from those who lived experience of adoption...
+Hear from those with lived experience of adoption...

 What impact has adoption had on your life and family?